BODHI PROGRAM

 • Kick-Off Half Day Retreat

-• 6 weeks of Bodhi curriculum teachings include a 2 hour class each week comprised of the following:
+• 6 weeks of Bodhi curriculum teachings include a 2 hour class each week comprised of a meditation practice and a Bodhi curriculum topic.

 • Awake in the World* class series:

-• 3 weeks integrating the Mahayana teachings, which include a 2 hour class each week comprised of:
+• 3 weeks integrating the Mahayana teachings, which include a 2 hour class each week comprised of a meditation practice and Mahayana curriculum topic.

 • One individual consultation with Lama Döndrup